Discobots-1104A/2020-2021-bionic-beaver/README.md

 ### Instructions - PROS CLI

-1. `cd` (or a platform alternative) to your directory of your choosing.
+1. `cd` (or a platform alternative) to the directory of your choosing.
 2. `prosv5 build` or `prosv5 b` to build the project.
 **OPTIONAL:** `prosv5 mu` can be used to build and upload.